-- Dark red velvet single-breasted dinner jacket with black satin shawl lapels, black satin turnback cuffs, black satin-covered single front button, black satin-covered 4-button cuffs, flapped hip pockets, and ventless rear
+- Red velvet single-breasted dinner jacket with black satin shawl lapels, black satin-covered single front button, black satin-covered 4-button sleeves with black satin turnback cuffs, jetted hip pockets, and ventless back

-- Black formal trousers with black satin side stripe, slanted side pockets, and plain-hemmed bottoms
+- Black formal flat front trousers with black satin side stripe, slanted side pockets, and plain-hemmed bottoms

-- White formal dress shirt with spread collar, pleated front, black studs, and double/French cuffs
+- White formal dress shirt with spread collar, narrowly pleated front, and double/French cuffs

-- Black cuff links with gold trim and a single diamond center
+- Black onyx cuff links with gold trim and a single diamond center

-- Black velvet Prince Albert slippers with a gold crest
+- Black velvet Prince Albert slippers with a gold embroidered monogram

 With confidence, elegance, and a cheeky degree of self-awareness, you can wear whatever you want while enjoying digestifs with the best of them.